Emily Benn

-Emily Sophia Wedgwood Benn (born 4 October 1989) is an English local politician, who represents the Ward of Bread Street on the Common Council of the City of London since 2022.
+Emily Sophia Wedgwood Benn (born 4 October 1989) is an English politician, who has represented the Ward of Bread Street on the Court of Common Council of the City of London since 2022.

 Benn unsuccessfully contested both the 2010 and 2015 UK general elections as a Labour Party parliamentary candidate.
 At the 2014 local elections, Benn was elected to the West Thornton Ward of Croydon Borough Council, serving until 2016.
 At the 2022 local elections, she was elected to represent Bread Street Ward on the City Common Council.